OTL Event Promoter Guide

 Submitting a ballet performance to OTL Seat Fillers is simple.
 The more complete your event details are, the easier it is to review the opportunity and share it appropriately if it is a fit.

-Use the OTL Seat Fillers event submission form to send your details for review.
-The submission process is designed to be straightforward for busy arts teams.
+- Submit the event online: Use the OTL Seat Fillers event submission form to send your details for review.

 Where Ballet Seat Filling Can Be Especially Useful